 pH = pKa + log([A-]/[HA])

 This equation is a cornerstone in understanding acid-base chemistry, particularly in buffer solutions.
-A buffer solution resists changes in pH upon the addition of small amounts of acid or base.
+Which means a buffer solution resists changes in pH upon the addition of small amounts of acid or base.
 It typically consists of a weak acid and its conjugate base.

 The Henderson-Hasselbalch equation reveals that when the concentration of the acid ([HA]) is equal to the concentration of its conjugate base ([A-]), the pH of the solution is equal to the pKa of the acid.
+That's why, the pKa value represents the pH at which the acid and its conjugate base are present in equal concentrations.
 This is because the log([A-]/[HA]) term becomes log(1), which is zero.
-Therefore, the pKa value represents the pH at which the acid and its conjugate base are present in equal concentrations.
 This point is also the buffering capacity of the solution.

 Buffers and Titration Curves